chris-short/devopsish.com/content/post/132/index.md

 [IBM Open Sources Razee, a Pull-Based Kubernetes Continuous Delivery Tool](https://thenewstack.io/ibm-open-sources-razee-a-pull-based-kubernetes-continuous-delivery-tool/) — "The team found itself in a conundrum that would only be solved by building its own continuous delivery (CD) software."

-[WSL 2 is now available in Windows Insiders](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/) — "We’re excited to announce starting today you can try the Windows Subsystem for Linux 2 by installing Windows build 18917 in the Insider Fast ring!"
+[WSL 2 is now available in Windows Insiders](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/) — "We're excited to announce starting today you can try the Windows Subsystem for Linux 2 by installing Windows build 18917 in the Insider Fast ring!"

 [dgkanatsios/CKAD-exercises](https://github.com/dgkanatsios/CKAD-exercises) — A set of exercises to prepare for Certified Kubernetes Application Developer exam by Cloud Native Computing Foundation